Apple Being Sued Over Two-Factor Authentication

 Apple knows its users are busy.
-During many of its events, CEO Tim Cook and his team have shared countless ways the company tries to simplify processes and daily tasks in order to improve the user experience.
+During many of its events, CEO Tim Cook and his team have shared countless ways the company tries to simplify processes and daily tasks in order to improve the end-user experience.
 However, that doesn’t seem to be enough for New Yorker Jay Brodsky, and he has taken his issues with the company to court, according to a report from MacRumors.

 It seems Brodsky has an issue with Apple’s two-factor authentication method and argues that the company has taken a once simple, one-step process and turned it into a multi-step process, which he believes is time-consuming and disruptive to users.
 Brodsky has filed a class action lawsuit against Apple, alleging that the company’s “coercive” policy of not allowing users the option to disable two-factor authentication after a two-week grace period is not only inconvenient, but it also violates several of California laws.